aimms/how-to/Articles/512/512-image-widget-refresh.rst

-Refreshing an Image widget without changing the file name
+Refreshing an Image Widget Without Changing the File Name
 =========================================================

 In versions earlier than 4.77, a widget on a page would be refreshed if new assignments or definition updates were applied to any of the identifiers used in the widget, *even if the actual values of those identifiers were not actually changed*.
 With the performance improvement from version 4.77, a widget will *only* be refreshed if the data of the identifiers in the widget *has actually changed*.